dislux-hapfyl/meta-lang-examples/README.md

 # Meta

 Meta is being created by Kaj de Vos, with help from its community.
+The following are his words:

 https://language.metaproject.frl